VolumeElement/VolumeElement.github.io/_posts/2023-09-08-integals-and-the-triple-product.md

 >
 > $$\,$$

-It's remarkable that if you cube $\phi(x)$, whose corresponding contains $x$ to the power of pentagonal numbers, that you get another sum which contains $x$ to the power of triangular numbers.
+It's remarkable that if you cube $\phi(x)$, whose corresponding sum contains $x$ to the power of pentagonal numbers, that you get another sum which contains $x$ to the power of triangular numbers.

 The last two product to sum idenities we need are comparatively simple, in the triple product we let $z=1$ and see that